pingcap/docs/tiflash/use-tiflash.md

 TiFlash mainly supports predicate and aggregate push-down calculations.
 Push-down calculations can help TiDB perform distributed acceleration.
 Currently, table joins and `DISTINCT COUNT` are not the supported calculation types, which will be optimized in later versions.

-Currently, TiFlash supports the limited push-down of common expressions.
-To learn the specific push-down expressions, refer to [expression list](https://github.com/pingcap/tidb/blob/692e0098b1207ef26ea18bedfcc9ba067604da3c/expression/expression.go#L1115).
+Currently, TiFlash supports pushing down a limited number of expressions.
+To learn the supported expressions, refer to [expression list](https://github.com/pingcap/tidb/blob/692e0098b1207ef26ea18bedfcc9ba067604da3c/expression/expression.go#L1115).

 TiFlash does not support push-down calculations in the following situations: